dualmoon/dorfbot-youtube/README.md

 # dorfbot-youtube

-A dorfbot flavored hubot script for searching YouTube, forked from the default hubot-youtube package
+A dorfbot flavored hubot script for searching YouTube, forked from the default [hubot-youtube][hubot-youtube] package

 See [`src/youtube.coffee`](src/youtube.coffee) for full documentation.